Risk Factors for Osteoporosis

-- Amenorrhea (cessation of menstruation before menopause)—Your risk of osteoporosis increases if you miss menstrual periods for three months or longer.
-Amenorrhea may occur with eating disorders, such as anorexia nervosa and bulimia, or with excessive or intensive exercise, such as long distance running.
+- Amenorrhea (cessation of menstruation before menopause)—Your risk of osteoporosis increases if you miss menstrual periods for 3 months or longer.
+Amenorrhea may occur with eating disorders, such as anorexia and bulimia, or with excessive or intensive exercise, such as long distance running.

 Risk Factors for Men